 Most people know what sun sign they are e.g. Aries, Scorpio, Gemini.
 However, this is just a small part of a character, there is also your moon sign and rising sign among others.
 The sun sign covers your basic character traits.
 Your rising sign is more how you appear to others, especially when you first meet them.
 You could call it the mask you wear.
 The moon sign is your inner self, the part of us we keep hidden from others.

 A natal chart requires the date and time of birth and then gives a much deeper look into their character.
 For a writer this is a true gift to finding out more about our character’s positive points and also their flaws.

-The four temperaments personality tests are not as in-depth as Myers-Briggs but can be very useful for supporting characters in your novel.
+The four temperaments personality tests are not as in-depth as Myers-Briggs, but they can be very useful when developing supporting characters in your novel.

 Temperament in this instance refers to our natural preferences and tendencies, and most importantly those that we revert to when we are in stressful situations.

 Below are descriptions of what are considered the four main temperament types.
 All of us have a degree of each of these types, but generally we will have one as a primary with another being a close second.
 There are many different types of tests with all sorts of names but here I have simply given them a descriptor together with a brief outline of characteristics.